 Venue hire

-The Refectory (at the back of the church) has 35 folding chairs, whilst the Nave of the Church seats about 125 in the fixed pews, and in the gallery another 30.
-The Undercroft can seat at least 40 (but has no disabled access at present).
+The Refectory at the back of the church has 35 folding chairs, whilst the Nave of the Church seats about 125 in the fixed pews.
+In the Gallery‘s pews we allow a maximum of 25 people.
+The Undercroft can welcome a maximum of 60 people, but has no disabled access at present.
+The toilet and kitchen upstairs can be included in a hire of the Undercroft.

 Practise, teach or rehearse in the Nave of church (includes use of Weinbach grand piano), in the Refectory (includes use of Blüthner upright piano) or in the Undercroft (no piano).